Table of Contents

 What is Cookie☆ exactly?

-Marisa and Alice's Cookie Kiss was an infamously bad collaborative Touhou Project fan video uploaded to Niconico Douga on February 14, 2010.
-As the Touhou Project community reacted with scalding criticism, it landed in the hands of Inmu fans, a subculture that makes fun of bad amateur Japanese gay porn which they discovered through a college baseball pitcher's scandal, but we're getting a bit off-topic here.
+Marisa and Alice's Cookie Kiss was an infamously bad1) collaborative Touhou Project fan video uploaded to Niconico Douga on February 14, 2010.
+As the Touhou Project community reacted with scalding criticism, it landed in the hands of Inmu fans, the subculture that makes fun of bad amateur Japanese gay porn which they discovered through a college baseball pitcher's scandal, but we're getting a bit off-topic here.

 The project was directed by Hazuna Rio, an author of subpar yuri slideshow videos, who didn't like the Inmu fans flocking to it.
 Inmu fans tried to respect this, creating a separate 'Cookie☆' tag, then Hazuna Rio filed takedown requests which pissed them off.
-Nine months after the upload, the project's voice actresses started voicing their complaints about Hazuna Rio, some claiming sexual harassment.
+Nine months after the upload, the project's voice actresses began to voice their complaints about Hazuna Rio, some claiming sexual harassment.

 With a pissed-off Inmu community, the internet was eager to dot-connect and found out that Hazuna Rio was apparently a man in his 30s.
-This revelation made the project's cast of mostly high school girls1) and all his expenses (e.g. airplane trip, dinner, high-class studio) look suspicious in retrospect, which was enough to run Hazuna Rio off on November 10, 2010, though he, most likely, simply abandoned the name.2)
+This revelation made the project's cast of mostly high school girls2) and all his expenses (e.g. airplane trip, dinner, high-class studio) look 'suspicious' in retrospect, which was enough to run Hazuna Rio off on November 10, 2010, though he, most likely, simply abandoned the name.

 Following Taisa's retirement, the Kusso☆ series, by Atouda Ako, stood out for being genuine Touhou Project shitpost parodies until he took a crack at the format with Kusso☆ S3, a monumental work which introduced many iconic 'characters'4) that still permeate Cookie☆ MAD culture to this day.
 To close the decade, they had the community-organized HonSure☆, the foreign-made Easter☆, and Gorgonzola☆ by Shiriri.

-However, the community has largely regressed by the tenth anniversary, with the Jiko Mujun☆ masterpiece showing how the scene devolved into petty ego dramas.
-It also doesn't help when you have an underage illustrator get doxed by the community she loved and commits rail suicide on June 13, 2020, adding to the decline as more people distance themselves from the subject matter altogether.
+However, the community has largely regressed by the tenth anniversary, with the Jiko Mujun☆ masterpiece showing how the scene devolved into petty ego drama.
+It also doesn't help when the community would be responsible for the Ichigo Knight case, where an underage illustrator was tricked into doxing herself during a harassment campaign and ended up committing suicide on June 13, 2020.

 Why is it disliked?